react-boilerplate/react-boilerplate/docs/general/faq.md

 # Frequently Asked Questions

-## Where are Babel, ESLint and stylelint configured?
+## Where are Babel and ESLint configured?

 In package.json